Care Work in the United States

 For Love and Money

-The authors use available literature and data to offer a big picture account of care work – tracing changes in care labor over time, identifying key definitional, measurement and accounting issues, providing a rough estimate of the size of the workforce and of the care gap, and describing what we know about the effects of turnover on quality of care and the particular problems of low- and middle-income families.
-The book will also outline potential next steps in a care policy and research agenda.
+The authors used available literature and data to offer a big picture account of care work – tracing changes in care labor over time, identifying key definitional, measurement and accounting issues, providing a rough estimate of the size of the workforce and of the care gap, and describing what we know about the effects of turnover on quality of care and the particular problems of low- and middle-income families.
+The book also outlines potential next steps in a care policy and research agenda.

 During its first year, the group also undertook five smaller projects, both policy-related and empirical.
 The first of the smaller projects involved developing a set of policy briefs based on existing research.
 The first brief, by Shawn Fremstad of the Center for Economic Policy Research, looks at ways to target federal fiscal stimulus funds to benefit direct care workers.
 Another brief, written by Peggie Smith of the University of Iowa College of Law, addresses potential regulatory reforms that would extend Fair Labor Standards Act protections to direct care workers The third brief, by Candace Howes, examines fiscal federalism and variations in state funding arrangements for direct care workers.